lxc/incus-os/doc/rest-api.md

     `PATCH`: Update the current network configuration

     `PUT`: Replace the current network configuration

+  * `/1.0/system/reset`

+    `POST`: Perform a complete factory reset of the system and immediately reboot.
+An optional number of seed configurations may also be provided, which will be used when the system starts up into its fresh state.

   * `/1.0/system/resources`

     `GET`: Returns a detailed low-level dump of the system's resources